flyingcircusio/fc-nixos/nixos/services/nginx/README.txt

 auth_basic "FCIO user";
 auth_basic_user_file "/etc/local/htpasswd_fcio_users";

 There is also an `example-configuration` here.
-Copy to some file ending with *.conf and adapt.
+Copy to some file with the extension .conf and adapt.

+We recommend to use `listen ... reuseport` like in the example configuration.
+The effect is that Nginx will start a separate socket listener for each worker.
+This helps performance and also allows changing listen IPs on config reload without the need to restart Nginx.

-You can check if the config is valid with: `nginx-check-config`
+You can check if the config is valid with: `nginx-check-config`.
+The script also warns about potential security issues with your config.